When Can a Creditor Lift (Get Rid Of) the Automatic Stay?

 Even though the collateral is part of the bankruptcy estate, not all property is useful in bankruptcy.
 Here's why.

 • In a Chapter 7 case, a trustee won't sell the property unless doing so will net money for creditors.
-For instance, the trustee would have to pay off any secured debt, give the debtor the exemption amount, and pay sales costs and fees.
+For instance, the trustee must pay off any secured debt, give the debtor the exemption amount, and pay sales costs and fees.
 Only if funds would remain would the trustee sell the property.

 • In a Chapter 13 case, the debtor must have sufficient income to catch up on payments in a three- to five-year repayment plan.
 If the debtor can't bring the lender current through the plan, the court will likely remove the stay.